upstash/qstash-js/README.md

 ### Receiving a message

-How to consume a message depends on your http server.
-QStash does not receive the http request directly, but should be called by you as the first step in your handler function.
+How to receive a message depends on your http server.
+The `Receiver.verify` method should be called by you as the first step in your handler function.

 ```ts
 import { Receiver } from "@upstash/qstash";